geogardenclub/geogardenclub.github.io/docs/home/welcome.md

 <div className='wrapper'><ReactPlayer className='player' url="https://www.youtube.com/watch?v=nQuRtGop7ig" width="100%" height="100%" ></ReactPlayer></div>

-As of 2024, the GeoGardenClub app is currently in closed beta testing.

 So, how do you know if you are the kind of person who might benefit from participating in GeoGardenClub?
 The next section presents our "target demographic"--folks we call "serious gardeners".